Linus Finally Releases Linux 4.15 Kernel, Blames Intel For Delay - Slashdot

 While the root cause may be placed at Intel's door, the timing of the disclosure after 10+ years of vulnerability is hardly Intel's choice, and Linus (correctly) refrains from linking them to it in any way.

-Re: Does anyone really care (Score:1)
+Re: Does anyone really care (Score:2, Insightful)

 Servers